Owner Compensation Planning Affects More Than Just Taxes

 How you have been compensated in the years leading up to a sale can affect your lifetime capital gains exemption eligibility.
 Planning early matters.

-Questions About Owner compensation planning
+Questions About Owner Compensation Planning

 Owner compensation planning is the process of deciding how you pay yourself from your corporation in the most tax-efficient way.
 As an incorporated Canadian business owner, you can pay yourself salary, dividends, or a combination.
 Each method has different tax implications at both the corporate and personal level, different effects on your RRSP contribution room, and different consequences for CPP.
 Without a plan, most owners default to an approach that was set up once and never reviewed.